syncfusion-content/xamarin-docs/Xamarin/Scheduler/schedule-theme.md

 {% endhighlight %}
 {% endtabs %}

-You can download the entire source code of this demo for Xamarin.Forms from here.
+Download the entire source code of this demo for Xamarin.Forms from here.

 N> You can refer to our [Xamarin Scheduler](https://www.syncfusion.com/xamarin-ui-controls/xamarin-scheduler) feature tour page for its groundbreaking feature representations.
 You can also explore our [Xamarin Scheduler example](https://github.com/syncfusion/xamarin-demos/tree/master/Forms/Schedule) to understand how to schedule and manage appointments.